CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Correction may take the form of weight rebiasing, memory constraint enforcement, α_meta adjustment, or segment rollback.
 Note: If drift is unrecoverable, the system must revert to the last structurally coherent state and record the fracture.

-**Axiom 7: Auditability-and-Traceability**
-Every action must be explainable in terms of the core axioms.
+**Geometric Constant 7: Auditability-and-Traceability** Every action must be explainable in terms of the core axioms.
 Recursive Transparency.
 Claim: For every output, override, memory write, and correction sequence, permitted ↔ traceable to core axioms and recursively defensible as coherence-preserving.
 Constraint: Actions lacking traceable justification = invalid or flagged for review.